-"I've found an error: how do I fix it?"
+"I've found an error; how do I fix it?"

 Please see the "Who to Contact" section on page 12 for current central department staff who can assist you with making the following changes.

-For changes to:
+Changes to:

-- Budget: to adjust budgeted commitment items, contact your budget analyst in the Budget Office. - Encumbrances: to change an encumbrance (e.g., a purchase order), contact the purchasing department. - Expenditures: to move an expenditure that has already occurred, please contact the Le Tan in Accounting.
-This process is often called a "Journal Voucher" (JV) or "Expenditure Transfer".
+- Budget: to adjust budget amounts, contact your budget analyst to create a budget transfer. - Encumbrances: to change an encumbrance (e.g., a purchase order), contact the purchasing department. - Expenditures: to move an expenditure that has already occurred, please contact Le Tan in